-Although there are some who prefer the theatricality and performance art of the bartender making a cocktail — think Tom Cruise in the 1988 movie “Cocktail” — there are many others who cite the time saved, the way drawing draft drinks can help bartenders during busy times, the money saved and the quality of using kegs to store any manner of beverage.
+Although some prefer the art of the bartender making a cocktail (think Tom Cruise in the 1988 movie “Cocktail”), many appreciate the timeliness of self-pour more.
+Draft drinks can help bartenders during busy times, save operators on labor costs, and increase the consistency and quality of beverages served.

-- Wine, which offers numerous benefits that you might not think about when kegged.
+- Wine, offers numerous benefits that you might not think about when kegged.

-- Kombucha, a drink that started off as a novelty and now has become a standard for health food devotees.
+- Kombucha, a drink that started as a novelty, is now a standard for health food devotees.

-- Cold brew, which creates a coffee that is more flavorful and less acidic than hot brewed coffee.
+- Cold-brew, which is more flavorful and less acidic than hot-brewed coffee.

 Wine on Tap

-For many people who have never had wine on tap, their first thought is going to be, “Is this anything like boxed wine?”
-Boxed wine, that staple of college parties and office celebrations particularly during the ’80s and ’90s, left many people with unpleasant memories.
-It was often bad wine served in a bad way.
+For many people who have never had wine on tap, their first thought is usually, “Is this anything like boxed wine?”
+Boxed wine, a staple of college parties and office celebrations, particularly during the ’80s and ’90s, has left many people with unpleasant memories.
+It was low-quality wine served in an untraditional way.

-So we are happy to tell you that wine on draft is a completely different experience.
-Restaurants that serve wine on tap will receive deliveries of kegs of wine instead of dozens, maybe even hundreds, of bottles of wine.
-Wine kegs contain 26.6 bottles of wine, or about 120 glasses.
+We are happy to tell you that wine on draft could not be more different from the boxed wine flavor and experience.
+Restaurants that serve wine on tap will receive deliveries of kegs filled with wine instead of dozens, maybe even hundreds, of bottles of wine.
+Wine kegs for bars contain 26.6 bottles of wine or about 120 glasses.
 This is the same wine used for bottled products, only stored in a keg instead of a bottle.
-Once the keg reaches the restaurant, it is stored in a cool environment until it is needed.
-It is then tapped in much the same way a keg of beer is.
+Once the keg gets to the restaurant, it is stored in a cool environment until tapped.

 Benefits of Kegged Wine

 - Taste: Good wine is good wine regardless of how you store it.
 You can’t make bad wine taste better by storing it in a bottle.
-Quality wineries are increasingly storing as much of their wine in kegs as they can.
-Storing wine in a keg avoids overheating and oxidization.
-It helps the wine keep its proper flavor.
-That’s because the wine never touches air until it is served.
-It can also be less affected by variations in temperatures.
+Quality wineries are increasingly storing as much of their wine in kegs as possible.
+Storing wine in kegs avoids overheating and oxidization.
+It also helps the wine to keep its proper flavor.
+That’s because the wine never touches the air until it is served.
+It is also less affected by variations in temperatures.
 When you serve wine on tap, you won’t serve your customers wine from half-empty bottles or bottles that have been stored improperly.

-- Efficiency & Environmental Impact: There are two ways in which using draft wine is more efficient and environmentally friendly.
+- Efficiency & Environmental Impact: There are two ways that draft wine is more efficient and environmentally friendly than the traditional bottle.
 Let’s say a restaurant serves 100 wine kegs in a year.
 A keg contains about 26 bottles.
-Those 26 bottles include 39 pounds of packaging waste, including the boxes they came in, corks and foil wrapping, not to mention the bottles themselves.
-Using kegs means less cleanup, less mess and more benefit for the environment.
-The second efficiency is that you only serve the wine when needed.
-When a customer wants to have just a small taste of the wine to see if they want more, it is much easier to serve.
+Those 26 bottles include 39 pounds of packaging waste, including the boxes they came in, corks, and foil wrapping, not to mention the bottles themselves.
+Using kegs means less cleanup, less mess, and more benefit for the environment.
+It is also efficient because you only serve the wine when needed.
+When a customer wants to have a sample of wine to see if they want more, it is much easier to serve.

 Currently, draft cocktails are found most often in cities where customers prefer craft cocktails.
-But that doesn’t mean that you can’t put some cocktails on draft in your establishment regardless of where you are located.
-For instance, if you are known for one particular cocktail, and your bartenders serve that multiple times during a busy night, preparing a batch of pre-made cocktails can make your bartenders more efficient, keep your customers waiting less time for that drink, save you money, and ultimately lead to you serving more of the cocktail.
+But that doesn’t mean that you can’t put cocktails on draft in your establishment regardless of where you are located.
+For instance, if you are known for a cocktail, and your bartenders serve that multiple times during a busy night, preparing a batch of pre-made cocktails can make your bartenders more efficient.
+Your customers will wait less time for their drink, and you will save money, leading to you serving more of the cocktail.

 Common cocktails that can be served on draft